berkayberber/Tech-Journey/Cyber Security/README.md

 We investigated the configurations of **SSL** and **TLS** protocols, exploring their roles in securing **data communications** over the internet.
 A proper understanding of SSL/TLS is vital for implementing secure web services and applications.

 ## Conclusion
 These documents contain in-depth explanations, research, and comparisons of various encryption techniques and their applications in modern cybersecurity.
-Whether you’re a beginner or an advanced user, the resources in this folder provide valuable insights into encryption and security measures critical for protecting data.
+The resources in this folder provide valuable insights into encryption and security measures critical for protecting data.